mattermost/docs/source/install/troubleshooting.rst

 **A note on mobile issues**

 Because the mobile app doesn't have a debug mode, diagnosing issues stemming from user data requires a proxy like Charles or mitmproxy.
 These will intercept and record traffic from the client which can then be replayed to reproduce issues.
-Contact a `Mattermost Expert <https://mattermost.com/contact-sales/>`_ for help setting these up.
+Talk to a `Mattermost Expert <https://mattermost.com/contact-sales/>`_ for help setting these up.

 **SAML login issues**